Python Machine Learning: Scikit-Learn Tutorial

 Do you also still remember how the previous section described this as one of the possible disadvantages of the K-Means algorithm?

-That is, that the initial set of cluster centers that you give up can have a big effect on the clusters that are eventually found?
+That is that the initial set of cluster centers that you give up can have a significant effect on the clusters that are eventually found?

 Usually, you try to deal with this effect by trying several initial sets in multiple runs and by selecting the set of clusters with the minimum sum of the squared errors (SSE).
 In other words, you want to minimize the distance of each point in the cluster to the mean or centroid of that cluster.

 KMeans(), you can determine how many different centroid configurations the algorithm will try.

 Note again that you don’t want to insert the test labels when you fit the model to your data: these will be used to see if your model is good at predicting the actual classes of your instances!